unicode-org/message-format-wg/exploration/selection-declaration.md

 **Cons**
-- Selectors can't provide additional selection-specific options if the value has already been annotated
+- Selectors can't provide additional selection-specific options if the variable name is already in scope
 - Doesn't allow multiple selection on the same operand, e.g.
   ```
   .input {$date :datetime skeleton=yMdjm}